 If you’re a homeowner in Philadelphia, you may have been spending more time at home over the last few months in relation to the COVID-19 pandemic.
-You also may have been looking around your home and realizing that you may want more square footage, a home office, bigger backyard, or a more modern kitchen.
+You also may have been looking around your home and realizing that you may want more square footage, a home office, a bigger backyard, or a more modern kitchen.
 These are common improvements that might not seem like a large challenge but can become a huge hassle if not dealt with properly.
 In this blog, we’ll discuss the difference between doing the renovations you have in mind or selling your home in its current condition in Philadelphia in order to find that dream home you’re looking for.

 Finding a Contractor you can Trust

 As a homeowner in Philadelphia, it can be overwhelming to find a trusted general contractor, plumber, electrician, or any skilled laborer that can perform the work you need to remodel your home.
 Whether you find a contractor through a friend or family member, online, or through other advertising avenues, picking the wrong person for the job may end in you waiting months or in some cases even years before seeing the finished product.
 Why wait that long when you can sell your home with no headaches?

 Contractors might be spread thin with multiple projects going on, or might prioritize another project before yours.
 We bought a house in Brewerytown and got completely shafted by a contractor.
-This can lead to frustration and in some cases you might even want to completely get rid of the contractor or stop the project altogether!
+This can lead to frustration and in some cases, you might even want to completely get rid of the contractor or stop the project altogether!
 If you do end up firing a contractor, you need to start over from square one, which will be another challenge considering many contractors do not want to clean up someone else’s mess.
-The unfortunate news is that even after finding a contractor that you feel confident with, they still must be able to “pull” the proper permits to do the work that you want done.
+The unfortunate news is that even after finding a contractor that you feel confident with, they still must be able to “pull” the proper permits to do the work that you want to be done.